wp-plugins/relevanssi/readme.txt

 * Automatic support for [WPML multi-language plugin](http://wpml.org/)
 * Advanced filtering to help hacking the search results the way you want.

+Relevanssi is available in two versions, regular and Premium.
+Regular Relevanssi is and will remain free to download and use.
+Relevanssi Premium comes with a cost, but will get all the new features.
+Standard Relevanssi will be updated to fix bugs, but new features will mostly appear in Premium.
+Also, support for standard Relevanssi depends very much on my mood and available time.
+Premium pricing includes support.

 = Premium features (only in Relevanssi Premium) =
 * Search result throttling to improve performance on large databases.
 * Improved spelling correction in "Did you mean?" suggestions.
 * Multisite support.
 * Search and index user profiles.
 * Assign weights to post types.
+* Highlighting search terms for visitors from external search engines.

 = Relevanssi in Facebook =
 You can find [Relevanssi in Facebook](http://www.facebook.com/relevanssi).